futurecolors/django-geoip/docs/usage.rst

     by default named ``geoip_location_id``.
     (The name can be changed through the ``GEOIP_COOKIE_NAME`` setting.)

-    After setting the language choice, Django redirects the user, following this algorithm:
+    After setting the location choice, Django redirects the user, following this algorithm:

     * Django looks for a ``next`` parameter in the POST data.
     * If that doesn't exist, or is empty, Django tries the URL in the ``Referrer`` header.